CHARLIE WALL: THE BOLITA KINGPIN

 A gray sky with some clouds and a bird

-On April night in 1955, Tampa Coroner’s office removes Wall’s bloody body from his home in Ybor City.
+On April night in 1955, the Tampa Coroner’s office removed Wall’s bloody body from his home in Ybor City.
 One or more assassins brutalized the 75-year-old kingpin, bludgeoning his head with a baseball bat and slitting his throat.

 Standing 6’2″, Wall was an imposing figure.
 In 1912, a crusading Jacksonville newspaper profiled his power base.
 “Tampa is reeking in crime, and gamblers operate openly.
 Tampa is the most wicked city in the U.S.”